UCLeuvenLimburg/distributed-applications/exercises/06-nodes-distribution/01-connecting-nodes/assignment.md

 * Use `Node.connect/1` or `Node.ping/1` to connect your nodes
 * Verify that the nodes are connected with `Node.list/0`

 **Extra** Elixir uses the Erlang epmd underneath.
 This is the daemon that allows your shells to communicate.
 Verify that this is running with `epmd -names` (after starting your named iex shells).
+If `epmd` does not exist, follow these [instructions](../windows-setup.md).
 You should see something like:

 ```bash
 > $ epmd -names